 Student time associated with the module %

-Guided independent study including online 82.5
+Guided independent study including online 82.5%

-Placement/Study abroad 0
+Placement/Study abroad 0%

-Scheduled learning and teaching activities 17.5
+Scheduled learning and teaching activities 17.5%

 Total 100

-Туре Length Frequency Total Pedagogy in Context 1 hour 10 sessions 10 hours Teaching Practices 1 hours 10 sessions 10 hours
+Туре Length Frequency Total

+Pedagogy in Context 1 hour 10 sessions 10 hours

+Music Therapy 1 hours 10 sessions 10 hours

-Music and the 1.5 hours 10 sessions 15 hours
+Instrumental Tuition 1.5 hours 10 sessions 15 hours

-Community

-Directed Study • • 165hours
+Directed Study 165hours

-Total hours (100 Total hours (100 hours per 10 credits)
+Total hours (100 hours 200 hours

-16 For Modules with PSRB and/or Apprenticeship Standard Requirements
+16 For Modules with PSRB and/or Apprenticeship Standard Requirements approach to developing the knowledge, skills and behaviours of an apprenticeship standard or the requirements of a PSRB.

 Please explain how completing this module contributes towards developing the competencies required of relevant frameworks or standards.
-Please explain the relevance of the teaching, learning and assessment approach to developing the knowledge, skills and behaviours of an apprenticeship standard or the requirements of a PSRB.
+Please explain the relevance of the teaching, learning and assessment